vhaudiquet/ubuntu-project-docs/docs/MIR/main-inclusion-review.md

 * from {term}`universe` to {term}`main`.
 * from {term}`multiverse` to {term}`restricted`.

-The process of reviewing packages before they can be promoted is the **Main Inclusion Review (MIR)** process.
+Reviewing packages before they can be promoted is the **Main Inclusion Review (MIR)** process.

 ## MIR process overview

+The purpose of the MIR process is to avoid mistakes that have caused issues in the past.
+If we reduce the process to its simplest components, it can be described in only three steps.

+First, the process makes the **reporter** think about the package or packages they want to own.
+Then, the **reviewer** checks what is submitted and either approves or raises issues.
+Finally, any such issues are resolved, and then the process is complete.

 ::::{card-carousel} 3